Who Was Ivan Milat?

-Ivan Milat was born December 27, 1944, in Guildford, Australia, to a large immigrant Yugoslav family.
-From the age of 17, Milat was in trouble with the police, but it didn't come close to the seven murders he would be convicted for committing in 1996.
-Milat became known as the Backpack Killer after being found guilty of seven gruesome murders, though suspected of more.
+From the age of 17, Ivan Milat was in trouble with the police, but it didn't come close to the seven murders he would be convicted for committing in 1996.
+Milat became known as the Backpacker Murderer after being found guilty of seven gruesome murders in Australia's Belanglo State Forest.

-Ivan Robert Marko Milat was born in Australia on December 27, 1944, one of 14 children in an extended Yugoslavian immigrant family.
-Family life was rural and insular, and the Milats kept to themselves, making reliable information about Ivan Milat's upbringing difficult to obtain.
+Milat was born in Guildford, Australia, on December 27, 1944, one of 14 children in an extended Yugoslavian immigrant family.
+Family life was rural and insular, and the Milats kept to themselves, making reliable information about Milat's upbringing difficult to obtain.
 Interviews with his brother, Boris, after Milat's trial, indicate that he exhibited psychopathic tendencies early on, though other family members dispute this.
 Milat was described as a good-looking, muscular boy, who had a fascination for hunting and guns, and took great care of his appearance.
-His parents were hard working and strict.
+His parents were hard-working and strict.
 With 14 children to manage, discipline was difficult, and Milat and his brothers had a reputation for lawlessness in their neighborhood.
 The family endured numerous police visits to their farm as the children grew older.

 In 1971, Milat was put on trial for the alleged rape of two female hitchhikers, who testified that he had been armed with a knife during the attacks.
 He was acquitted on the rape charges when the prosecution failed to make a convincing case against him.

 There has been much speculation about the true number of Milat's victims, given that he has always maintained his innocence, but the luckiest of them was certainly British backpacker Paul Onions, who was hitchhiking south from Sydney, in search of work, and was picked up by Milat on January 25, 1990.